Recruitment Policy for Professional Staff

 Implementation of this policy is the responsibility of the Department of Human Resources.

-The Senior Vice President of Student Life and Administrative Services is the Drexel University official responsible for the administration of this policy in consultation with the Senior Vice President for Finance, Treasurer & CFO for financial oversight.
+The Executive Vice President, Treasurer and Chief Financial Officer is the Drexel University official responsible for the administration of this policy in consultation with the Senior Vice President for Finance, Treasurer & CFO for financial oversight.

 In an effort to effectively manage the University’s human capital, a 120-day assessment period/hiring deferment will be implemented for all professional staff hires, unless the position is deemed as critical to student success, safety, or research success.
 During the 120-day hiring assessment and deferment period, Managers and Position Control Committees will evaluate and assess the need for new or replacement of Professional Staff positions.
 The Professional Staff hiring process, as outlined below, will allow the University to ensure the appropriateness of positions and manage salary savings so that it is budgeted effectively.
 As part of the review, hiring managers are required to identify opportunities for restructuring to increase efficiency and better manage labor costs